Inside: Follow these step by step instructions on how to tile a tub surround that could save you a lot of money on bathroom renovation!

 - Marker

-- Tile saw (we rented ours from the Home Depot)
+- Tile saw (we rented ours from Home Depot)

-- Imperial Brite White Matte 4×8 ceramic tile from The Tile Shop
+- We used Imperial Brite White Matte 4×8 ceramic tile from The Tile Shop

-- Imperial Brite White Matte 4×8 (single bullnose on the short side) ceramic tile
+- Imperial Brite White Matte 4×8 (single bullnose short side) ceramic tile

 - Sanded grout (You will want non-sanded if working with glass tiles)

-Once your surface is ready you are ready to get tiling!
+Once your surface is ready you are ready to start tiling your tile tub surround!

 We mixed our mortar according to the instructions in a large 5 gallon bucket.